reframejs/reframe/readme.md

 **Rapid Prototyping** -
 You can change your app's stack at any point in time which comes in handy for quick prototyping.
 For example,
-you can have your first prototype to be a frontend only (static site) that you can easily deploy (to a static host such as Netlify or GitHub Pages).
+you can implement your first prototype as a frontend only (static site) so that you can deploy easily and for free (to a static host such as Netlify or GitHub Pages).
-You would skip a database by hard-writing the data in your code base.
+You would first skip a real database by hard-writing the data in your code base.
-Then, at a later point when hard-writing data isn't sustainable anymore, you would add a server and a real database to your prototype.
+Then, at a later point when hard-writing data isn't sustainable anymore, you add a server and a real database to your prototype.

 **Learn Once, Write Any App** -
 Instead of learning different web frameworks depending on what JavaScript stack you need,